katieamazing/katieamazing.github.io/_posts/2016-07-29-fruit-bat-game.md

 The Moving and Collision Part

 This was without a doubt the most painful part of this project for me.
 I initially had a sliding movement that just added or subtracted to the player's coordinates depending on the button pressed.
 This worked alright, but had an annoying quality around the edges or openings of the maze.
 The collision detection was making it hard to line the batty up accurately so that you could slip through an opening.
-I tried many things to address this irritating quality:
+I tried Many Things to address this irritating quality:
 <ul>
   <li>Making the movement steps larger/allowing one step per keypress: Increasing the movement from two pixels per key handler to 32 pixels per key handler solved the issue by forcing the player to always be snapped to the grid, but made movement way too fast.
 Locking the keypress and only allowing another keypress after the key was released solved the velocity issue, but made gameplay carpal-tunnel-inducing and not very fun.</li>
   <li>Tweaking Collision Tests: Many tweaking and tinkering operations didn't seem to address the problem sufficiently either.
 Most of what I tried allowed the batty character to overlap with the maze, which was not the aesthetic look I wanted.</li>